medialize/ally.js/docs/tutorials/accessible-dialog.md

 # Accessible Dialog Tutorial

 This document explains what steps need to be taken in order to make a visually compelling, yet fully accessible dialog according to [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/WAI/PF/aria-practices/#dialog_modal).
-The assembled code is available in the [ally.js Dialog Example](./dialog.example.html).

 HTML5.1 specifies the [`<dialog>` element](http://www.w3.org/TR/html51/interactive-elements.html#the-dialog-element) that natively does most of what is explained here.
 But since [browser support](http://caniuse.com/#feat=dialog) is rather limited, making use of `<dialog>` is not yet possible.

+The code discussed in this tutorial is available in [ally.js Dialog Example](./dialog.example.html) and can be [interacted with](#Interactive-Demo) below.

 ## The Visual Effect